TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/2_monitoring_voltage_and_current.md

 # Step 2: Monitoring Voltage And Current
 :stopwatch: Reading time: 5 minutes.

-## Theory
+## Concept

 The microcontroller needs to know the actual *voltage* and *current* before it can tell the **Buck** breakout board what to do.
-This part looks at *how* a microcontroller like the *ESP8266* can monitor *current* and *voltage* of *any* power supply.

-You can re-use this logic for many other purposes, i.e. to monitor batteries or build your own *Coloumbmeters*.
+Here is the part of the schematics that does this:

 <img src="../images/voltage_and_current_measurement_t_w.png" width="90%" height="90%" />